dev-sys-do/sealci/docs/arch/monitor.md

 - `repo_owner`: A `string` representing the GitHub repository owner's name.
 - `repo_name`: A `string` representing the name of the repository.
 - `github_token`: A `string` representing the token to access the repo.
-- `actions_path`: A `string` representing the path to the actions YAML file corresponding to the list of actions triggered by the pipeline.
+- `actions_path`: A `string` representing the path to the actions YAML file created by the user corresponding to the list of actions triggered by the pipeline.

 Here is an example of a config file :